Objectives of The Academic Center for Excellence (ACE)

-The Academic Center, located on the third floor in Alfond Hall, enables the College to consolidate and more effectively utilize academic services - such as study skills workshops offered by Career Development, writing tutors offered by the Writing Center, academic tutoring within various departments, and accommodations
+The Academic Center for Excellence, located on the third floor in Alfond Hall, enables the College to consolidate and more effectively utilize academic services - such as study skills workshops offered by Career Development, writing tutors offered by the Writing Center, academic tutoring within various departments, and accommodations

 for students with disabilities.
 The purpose of the center is to connect students, particularly those in the first and second years, more easily with support services.

-The Academic Center was initially and partially funded through a generous six-year grant from the Melmac Education Foundation in Augusta, Maine to forward their "Early Success in College" initiative.
+The Academic Center for Excellence was initially and partially funded through a generous six-year grant from the Melmac Education Foundation in Augusta, Maine, to forward their "Early Success in College" initiative.
 A primary goal of MELMAC is to increase student retention in College, specifically in the first and second years.

-As part of The Academic Center, the First-Year Experience (FYE) Seminar, which is taught by faculty members, runs during the fall semester and addresses the challenges first-year students face.
+As part of The Academic Center for Excellence, the First-Year Experience (FYE) Seminar, which is taught by faculty members, runs during the fall semester and addresses the challenges first-year students face.
 It highlights resources that support student success in areas of critical thinking and effective reading and writing skills that can

 be applied across each student's curriculum.
 By actively supporting students as they transition to college, the FYE Seminar helps students grow and prosper as productive members of the Saint Joseph's College campus community and the wider community as well.
 The program has proven to be a valuable tool for our first-year students and the College as a whole.